aya-aboelela/task1python/README.md

-# task1python
+# taskpython
-this is my first task in python
+this is my solutions of tasks in python in Social